 Tip: Water the plant well when it starts to fruit.

-This tree requires a hot and dry climate to thrive and performs better in areas with high-temperature.
-The ideal temperature should be around 15-25 C. Avoid exposing anjeer tree to extremely low temperatures as it can cause spilling of fruits.
+Anjeer ka ped requires a hot and dry climate to thrive and performs better in areas with high-temperature.
+The ideal temperature should be around 15-25 C. Avoid exposing anjeer tree to extremely low temperatures as it can cause the spilling of fruits.

 Here’s all you need to know about growing Indian Almond tree